Active Directory Manager service configuration

 This is the path where the Active Directory Manager service is installed.
 Click on the button Windows Services Viewer to display all of the services installed on the selected machine.
 This name here is provided for identification purposes only.

-The Active Directory Manager service needs a Windows account to run as.
-This account should have sufficient network security permission to to the following
+The Active Directory service needs a Windows domain account to run as.
+This account should have sufficient network security permissions to to the following resources:

 2. Access the HelpMaster Working Folders.
-Requires read privileges
+Requires Modify privileges,

-After you have set the Service account user name, click on the Set User button to perform a system check of the security credentials required.
-If the user account that was specified passes all of these tests, it will be set as the service account, and the service should start and work as expected.
+After you have entered the Service account user name and password, click on the Test User button to perform a system check of the security credentials required.
+If the user account that was specified passes all of these tests, it can then be set as the service account from the Windows Services console.

 If the security test fails, you will need to do one of the following

-2. Modify the existing account so that it does have increased security privileges in the area that the test failed for.
+2. Modify the existing account so that it has the necessary security privileges to the area that the test failed.

 Diagnostic Logging

-This is found under the Event Logging Options tab.
-When this check box is checked, the Active Directory Manager will write a comprehensive event log for every action that it performs.
+When the Turn on Verbose Logging for the next ... service runs check box is enabled, the Active Directory Manager will write a comprehensive event log for every action that it performs.
 This may be useful for diagnosing configuration problems, or simply for testing and viewing what the Active Directory Manager is doing.
-Due to the fact that verbose logging can very quickly fill your event log with much information, this feature will automatically turn itself off after 5 intervals the service runs - (see the Timer Interval setting above).
-To turn it on again, simply check the box again.
+Due to the fact that verbose logging can very quickly fill your event log with much information, this feature will automatically turn itself off after the selected number of intervals that the service runs.
+To turn it on again, simply enable the check box again and select the number of service runs.